New AvenueNew Avenue

 Non-Discretionary Change Orders

-These change orders (numbers 14 through 20) were “non-discretionary.”
+These change orders (numbers 14 through 20) were "non-discretionary."
 These are the unpleasant changes.
-These changes are difficult to manage because sometimes the cause is beyond the owner’s or builder’s control.
+These changes are difficult to manage because sometimes the cause is beyond the owner's or builder's control.
 A building inspector may exercise their authority and request something that is not in the plan or the budget.
-In this case, disagreeing with the inspector is an issue of fighting City Hall.
-From what we have seen, City Hall never loses that battle.
 Other times, a designer, engineer, or contractor overlooked something.
-Again, in a complex project this if common and a little leeway is fair.
-But if this happens too often, it becomes a real question of competence or even integrity.
-This varies wildly by professional, and most professionals are very fair and honest.
-However, the bad apples are also very good at figuring out how to get you.
-It may be that you didn’t read the plans, or it may be that you love custom woodwork . . . or both.
+Again, in a complex project this is common and a little leeway is fair.
+But if this happens too often, it becomes a real question of competence.

 14) Foundation improvement: Excavate an additional two feet for foundation improvements and fill with compacted gravel and additional concrete.
 Amount: $6,042